openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       :term:`PACKAGE_EXCLUDE` variables.

       Packages specified in ``RRECOMMENDS`` need not actually be produced.
-      However, a recipe must exist that provides each package, either through the :term:`PACKAGES` or
+      However, there must be a recipe providing each package, either through the :term:`PACKAGES` or
       :term:`PACKAGES_DYNAMIC` variables or the
       :term:`RPROVIDES` variable, or an error will occur